raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 --- /collapse ---

 ### Step 3: Encrypt the message using the unencrypted message key
-Once the message key was chosen and encrypted, the operator set the rotors to the unencrypted version of the key that she chose, and typed the message into the keyboard.
+Once the message key was chosen and encrypted, the operator set the rotors to the unencrypted version of the key that she had chosen, and typed the message into the keyboard.
 Numbers had to be spelled out in full, because the Engima machine doesn't have number keys.
 A space was often indicated by an 'X', because there was no space bar.

 So if we wanted to say "this message is secret", we would type "THISXMESSAGEXISXSECRET".